 South DakotaTennessee Higher Education Commission, Division of Postsecondary School Authorization Utah Division of Consumer Protection

-Vermont State Board of Education, Vermont Department of Education [pdf] - We encourage you to work directly with your institution to satisfy complaints.
+Vermont State Board of Education, Vermont Department of Education - We encourage you to work directly with your institution to satisfy complaints.
 In most cases, that is the only appropriate avenue for you to pursue.
-If you believe you have exhausted those listed in the PDF (above link) and have a valid complaint about a violation, you may send it to the Vermont Department of Education in writing at 120 State Street, Montpelier, VT 05620-2501.
+If you believe you have a valid complaint about a violation, you may send it to the Vermont Department of Education in writing at 120 State Street, Montpelier, VT 05620-2501.
 All complaints should be specific in describing the nature of the complaint and relevant information: the name of the parties involved, including witnesses, dates, the policy or procedure violated (if known), the course/program, the name of the institution, and complete contact information.
 In addition, please include any supporting material that substantiates your complaint, including correspondence with the school about the issue.

 - Washington Student Achievement Council - Students may submit a formal complaint to the Washington Student Achievement Council, provided it is against an institution authorized by the Washington Student Achievement Council and is within one year of the last date of attendance.
 For more information, please contact the Washington Student Achievement Council at 360.753.7800.